luffykesh/ByteIOStream/README.md

 	This method resets any read source set.
 Any subsequent calls to read will return -1.

 4. ### bool seek(int count);
+	Move the read position ahead or back.
+	Positive count skips the bytes, and negative count makes `count` bytes available to read again.
-	Move the read position ahead of back.**Backward movement is possible only if the source is a buffer.**
+	**Backward movement is possible only if the source is a buffer.**
 	Returns true on success else false.

     **Note: Only one input source is supported.
 Adding another, will discard the older source.**